-Single Product Identification and Description versus Product Group Classification
+Product Identification and Description versus Product Classification

 GTIN acts as a single product identification key and uniquely identifies a single product.
-There is a oneto-one relationship between the single product and the GTIN.
-Therefore identification codes can neither be aggregated nor used for reporting or category analysis purposes and do not allow comparisons among different manufacturers.
+There is a one- to-one relationship between the single product and the GTIN.
+Therefore, identification codes can neither be aggregated nor used for reporting or category analysis purposes and do not allow comparisons among different manufacturers.
 In a typical catalogue, suppliers identify the GTIN, GLN and also describe products with additional components called Trade Item Attributes.

-Product Group keys (GPC Brick Code) are classification keys and are used to group similar products into common categories.
-A key property of classifications is that such groups can be clustered (bottom up)

-with others to create a hierarchy, i.e., any group within a classification can be divided into smaller groups based on common characteristics (top down).
+Product Classification keys (GPC Brick Code) are used to group similar products into common categories.
+A key property of classifications is that such groups can be clustered (bottom up) with others to create a hierarchy, i.e., any group within a classification can be divided into smaller groups based on common characteristics (top down).